ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 A client MAY still probe the server if the `RateLimit-Reset` is considered too high.

+The value of `RateLimit-Reset` is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other informations (eg. the `Date` response header, or otherwise gathered metrics) to better estimate the `RateLimit-Reset` moment intended by the server.

 The `quota-policy` values and comments provided in `RateLimit-Limit` are informative and MAY be ignored.